carlosrobertofreire/whiteboard/README.md

 # whiteboard
-Data Structures, Algorithms and Concepts.
+Data Structures, Algorithms and Concepts from scratch.